High-Functioning Autism / Asperger’s in adults

 - Small talk with strangers is challenging.
 For instance, I become tense when the cashier at the store starts a conversation with me.
 I usually end up stuttering or ignoring them.

 - I often have a hard time seeing the other person’s perspective during a disagreement.
-I see things all white or all black.
+Working very hard on this.

 - I have a hard time interpreting facial expressions and gestures.
 For instance I may think people are mad when they’re not.